 5. You Can Cross the Rhine without a Motor or a Paddle

 For 2.5 CHF (about 3 USD) Make sure to hop aboard the ferry that crosses the Rhine.
 It’s a short trip, but it is one-of-a-kind.
 Located between Basel’s five bridges are four reaction ferry terminals that take passengers across the Rhine.
 The four ferries connect Grossbasel with Kleinbasel without the use of a motor.
-The ferries instead use a cable, and rely on the river’s current to propel it across from the river the faster the current, the faster the boat moves.
+The ferries instead use a cable, and rely on the river’s current to propel it across from the river.
+The faster the current, the faster the boat moves.
 We walked behind Basel Minster down to the ferry terminal.
-There is a place to have a cocktail at sunset there as well.
+There is a place to have a cocktail at sunset as well.

 6. Basel is Beautiful